There are options for pregnancy at 9-13 weeks, and this guide will give you all the information you need.

 If you’re 10 weeks pregnant and don’t want it, or if you’re considering your options for adoption or parenting at 11, 12 or 13 weeks, you still have some time to decide which one is right for you.
 With that in mind, it’s a good idea to get a plan in motion for each of your unplanned pregnancy options until you make your final decision.

 An unplanned pregnancy might be scary, but it doesn’t have to throw your life completely off balance.
-If you need more information on your unplanned pregnancy options, please don’t hesitate to reach out to an adoption specialist.
-There, you can receive unbiased information about all of your unplanned pregnancy options for free.
+To get more information on your unplanned pregnancy options, please don’t hesitate to reach out to an adoption specialist.